 Apple cider vinegar Doses

 Apple cider vinegar can be consumed every day.
 Two to four tablespoons of apple cider vinegar every day will improve the vitality and health.
-If you eat an apple vinegar first thing in the morning, then apple cider vinegar will have a powerful effect on the body cleanse.
+If you consume an apple vinegar first thing in the morning, then apple cider vinegar will have a powerful effect on the body cleanse.